 4. Five a day

 Aim for at least five portions of fruit and vegetables every day to give your body the vitamins, minerals and fibre it needs.
-A portion is: 1 piece of fruit, like a banana or apple, 1 handful of grapes, 1 tablespoon (30g) dried fruit, 1 small glass (150ml) of fruit juice or fruit smoothie, 3 heaped tablespoons vegetables.
+A portion is: 1 medium-sized piece of fruit, like a banana or apple, 1 handful of grapes, 1 tablespoon (30g) dried fruit, 1 small glass (150ml) of unsweetened 100% fruit juice or fruit smoothie, 3 heaped tablespoons vegetables.

 5. Eat plenty of beans

 Beans, lentils and pulses are all low in fat, high in fibre and cheap to buy.
 They don’t have a big impact on blood glucose and may help to control blood fats such as cholesterol.
 Try kidney beans, chickpeas, green lentils, and even baked beans.
 Include in soups and casseroles, cold in salads, in falafel, bean burgers and low-fat houmous and dahls.